kubeflow/blog/_posts/2026-07-25-sparkclient-batch-jobs.md

 1. **SparkClient validates and builds a spec.** Your `FileJob` or `FuncJob` gets translated into a `SparkApplication` custom resource.
 2. **The Kubernetes API stores it.** At this point nothing is running yet — the resource exists, but nobody's acted on it.
-3. **The Spark Operator notices.** It watches for `SparkApplication` resources cluster-wide and reacts as soon as a new one appears.
+3. **The Spark Operator notices.** It watches for `SparkApplication` resources in the namespaces it was configured for and reacts as soon as a new one appears.
 4. **A driver pod starts.** For a `FuncJob`, an init container writes the serialized function to a volume first; for a `FileJob`, the driver points straight at the referenced script.
 5. **The driver fans out to executors**, however many were requested.